Ice hockey in Nevada: History

 Nevada, as with many other mountain-west states, was overlooked by the ice hockey community for decades.
 With low population density and a dry, arid climate, Nevada was left without a local team until the mid-1990s.
 The Las Vegas Thunder arrival in 1993 brought ice hockey to the Las Vegas region, and the team was an instant success on the ice.
 The Thunder won two regular season titles in their first three years and were able to command crowds of nearly 8,000 per game at the Thomas & Mack Center.
 The team was not nearly as successful over the next three seasons and the Thunder saw their average attendance drop down to just over 5,000 in 1999.
 The quick decline changed the relationship between Las Vegas and the owners of their arena (UNLV) and the team found itself searching for a new home after the season.
 When no venue was found, the franchise ceased operations.

 In the interim, a few other hockey teams appeared throughout the state but none survived into the 21st century.
-After a few years without a pro team in the silver state, the ECHL arrived with the Las Vegas Wranglers in 2003.
+After a few years without a pro team in the state, the ECHL arrived with the Las Vegas Wranglers in 2003.
 Just like the Thunder before them, the Wranglers shot out of the starting gate and reached the conference finals four times in their first six seasons.
 While the team wasn't able to win a championship, their early success did endear them to the fans and create a loyal pool of supporters.
-Unfortunately, just like the Thunder, the team was forced out of their home in 2014.
+Similar to the Thunder, the team was forced out of their home in 2014.
 The Orleans, which allowed the Wranglers to use the Orleans Arena for over a decade, decided to end the teams lease following the conclusion of the 2014 season.
 When Las Vegas was unable to find a new home for the following season, they suspended operations while searching for a permanent home.
 Plans for a new arena never came to pass as the team faded into history.

 Shortly after the official demise of the Wranglers, plans were put into place to take advantage of the dearth of hockey in the state by Bill Foley.
 After securing deposits for more than 13,000 season tickets in the summer of 2015, Foley was one of two prospective bids that were advanced beyond the first phase.
 After a year's time to review, the NHL announced that they were formally accepting Foley's bid and awarded Las Vegas with a new franchise beginning in 2017.